openstack-charmers/charm-cinder-lvm/src/README.md

 # Overview

-Cinder-lvm is a charm that works as a subordinate for the cinder charm, implementing the LVM backend.
+The cinder charm is the Openstack block storage (i.e: Volume) service, whereas the cinder-lvm charm works as a subordinate of cinder, implementing a backend based on the Linux Volume Manager (LVM).

 # Usage